If you are a coffee fan you'll love this velvety soft tiramisu cake inspired by the ever-popular Japanese Cotton Cheesecake soft tiramisu~

 - Now add the corn starch and egg yolks and whisk until well incorporated.

 - Finally, gently fold in the whipped egg whites from step 1 to the cream cheese mixture

-- Bake in a parchment lined springform pan.
+- Pour the batter into a parchment lined 8 inch springform pan, then bake in a 320F preheated oven for 50 minutes.
 Use a water bath for the best results.

 - Sift cocoa powder on top.
 For best results, let the cake cool and rest overnight in the fridge before eating!